Types of Air Cargo: A Complete Guide to Air Cargo Categories, Special Cargo Handling and Cargo in Aviation

 Overall, the global air cargo market plays a vital role in the transportation of trillion worth of goods annually, with special cargo making up a significant portion of this volume.
 Understanding the complexities of transporting special cargo is essential for successful logistics and efficient air transport operations.

 These are goods that need to be kept within a certain temperature range to preserve their quality and safety.
-Examples are pharmaceuticals, vaccines, biotechnology products, fresh food, flowers, and more.
+Examples include pharmaceuticals, vaccines, biotechnology products, fresh food, and flowers.
+For business aviation operators carrying fresh produce, perishable ingredients, or temperature-sensitive food items as cargo, Just Aviation’s catering and ground services can support cold chain continuity at intermediate stops.
 Temperature-controlled cargo accounts for about 15% of the total air cargo market, and requires specialized containers, equipment, and procedures to ensure proper temperature management throughout the transport chain.

 These are goods that pose a risk to health, safety, property, or the environment if not handled properly.
 Examples are explosives, flammable liquids, radioactive materials, corrosive substances, and more.
 Hazardous materials are subject to strict regulations and standards by the International Civil Aviation Organization (ICAO), the International Air Transport Association (IATA), and national authorities.
 They require special packaging, labeling, documentation, and handling by trained personnel.